NoBlackBoxes/LastBlackBox/course/bootcamp/session_2/README.md

 - If you are *new to programming* microcontrollers (or programming in general), then watch this video before starting the programming tasks: [Programming Arduino](https://vimeo.com/1005131993)

 - [ ] **Task**: Blink an (external) LED
-- Connect the LED to a digital output pin (D13 in the example below), but don't forget your current limiting resistor!
+- *Hint*: Connect the LED to a digital output pin (D13 in the example below), but don't forget your current limiting resistor!
 <p align="center">
 <img src="../../../boxes/computers/_data/images/LED_driver_circuit.png" alt="LED driver" width="400">
 </p>

 - [ ] **Task**: Measure an analog signal from your LDR light sensor circuit
-- Send the output voltage of your light sensor (the "middle" of the divider) to an analog input pin.
+- *Hint*: Send the output voltage of your light sensor (the "middle" of the divider) to an analog input pin.
-- Check out the example in (*File->Examples->Basic->AnalogReadSerial*) to see how to use the "Serial Monitor" to report the analog voltage signal measured from your light sensor back to your host computer.
+- *Help*: Check out the example in (*File->Examples->Basic->AnalogReadSerial*) to see how to use the "Serial Monitor" to report the analog voltage signal measured from your light sensor back to your host computer.
-- Write a program that will turn on your LED when the light signal is above (or below) some threshold.
+- *CHallenge*: Write a program that will turn on your LED when the light signal is above (or below) some threshold.

 - [ ] **Task**: Generate a *pulsing* signal for your piezo buzzer
 - The piezo buzzer will expand (5V) and contract (0V) as you switch the voltage applied accross it.
 This expansion/contraction forces air into/out of the plastic case.
 If you switch it ON/OFF fast enough, then you can *hear it*!